FredaXin/capstone/README.md

 ---
 ## Problem Statement:
 In regions where rapid new urban development emerges, home prices tend to become less affordable in the initial phase of the development.
-This phenomena occurs in many U.S. regions such as San Francisco, Denver, and NYC, where the residents' income level could not keep up with the fast increase in home prices.
+This phenomenon occurred in many U.S. regions such as San Francisco, Denver, and NYC, where the residents' income level could not keep up with the fast increase in home prices.

 [Home affordability ratio](https://www.jchs.harvard.edu/home-price-income-ratios) is defined as the **median home price** and **median annual income** ratio.
 "Historically a house in the US cost around 3 to 4 times the median annual income.
 During the housing bubble of 2007 the ratio surpassed 5 - in other words, the median price for a single family home in the United States cost more than 5 times the US median annual household income"[(reference)](https://www.longtermtrends.net/home-price-median-annual-income-ratio/).
 In recent years, many U.S. neighborhoods have become unaffordable for the residents.